-An additional paper copy of the brief should be securely bound.
-For example, secured by staples, spiral binding, edge sealing products, or in a three-ring binder.
+Paper copies should be securely bound.
+Examples of secure binding include staples, spiral binding, edge sealing products, or a three-ring binder.

 3. Certification - Rule 84.06(c); Rule 30.06(a)

 The brief shall contain a certificate of compliance by the lawyer or selfrepresented party that states: (1) the brief complies with the page/word limitations contained in Western District Special Rule 41, (2) the number of words in the brief, and (3) the information that is required by Rule 55.03, and (4) the information as to how the brief was served on the opposing party, whether pursuant to Rule 43.01(c) or Rule 103.08.